 Typical Screw Failure Due to Internal Collar Breaking Free from Pipe The torque of the drive unit rotates the screw to convey the bulk material.
 Under normal design and operating conditions, a screw conveyor is designed to handle full-motor torque with no mechanical failures.
 The center pipe of the screw and internal collars are designed for full-motor torque when the two become an integral welded assembly.
 Internal collars must be properly welded into each end of the center pipe of a screw section.
 For properly manufactured CEMA standard screws, the internal collars are plug welded to the center pipe.
-Typically, two plug welds are placed on each side of the pipe for a total of four plug welds.
+KWS provides two plug welds on each side of the pipe at 180-degrees apart for a total of four plug welds per bushing.
 Please refer to the photo below for proper plug welds and location.